PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Notes taken during development, newest to oldest.

 ## TODO:
-- [ ] Append import or api to output directory
-- [ ] Fix: Next historic run should get params when it runs + tests
-- [ ] Fix: Check headers for GitHub events to see if calls should continue
-- [ ] Fix: Don't process data if HTTP call fails (continue main loop)
 - [ ] Fix: Secondary endpoints fail with no way to re-run
 - [ ] Testing strategy for API/import contracts + core functionality (ADR)
 	- https://mswjs.io